This article was originally published on December 9, 2015, and was last updated on May 14, 2019.

 Of course, there is no need for a clinical trial if there is no drug to test.
 The sponsor of a clinical trial may be a pharmaceutical company, research institution, or government agency – anyone who is willing to take the responsibility to manage or finance a clinical trial.

-PharPoint Research is a CRO that offers services in biostatistics, data management, clinical operations, and project management.
-Our clinical operations team aids in studies from Phase I to NDA, and ensures that trial sites carefully follow the protocol, or the investigational plan for the clinical trial.
+This is where we fit in: PharPoint Research is a CRO that offers services in biostatistics, data management, clinical operations, and project management.
+Our clinical operations team aids in studies from Phase 1 to FDA approval, and ensures that trial sites carefully follow the protocol, or investigational plan, for the clinical trial.
 This supervision ensures that sites maintain study enrollment, are communicating with patients effectively, and are mitigating risks and obstacles as they occur.
 PharPoint’s data management staff helps trial sites collect data efficiently and accurately, whether it be electronically or paper-based.
 Our biostatistics team offers statistical analysis and reporting services, ensuring that the data obtained from studies is analyzed correctly to determine the safety and efficacy of a drug.

 INSTITUTIONAL REVIEW BOARDS